mvolkmann/blog/src/dart.md

 main() => print(add(2, 3)); // 5
 ```

-Functions can take both positional and named arguments.
+Functions can have both positional and named parameters.
-All positional arguments must preceded the named ones.
+All positional parameters must preceded the named ones.

-Positional arguments can be required or optional.
+Positional parameters can be required or optional.
-All required positional arguments must appear before the optional ones.
+All required positional parameters must appear before the optional ones.
-Required parameters cannot be given default values.
+Required positional parameters cannot be given default values.
-All optional arguments must be inside square brackets.
+Optional positional parameters must appear inside square brackets.
 They must either have a default value or an optional type (ending with `?`).

 In the following example, `req1` and `req2` are required parameters